The Story

 New EPC Rating

-36 brand new high-performance triple-glazed windows were installed to reduce draughts and improve heat retention throughout the home.
+As part of this home retrofit project, 36 brand new high-performance triple-glazed windows were installed to significantly reduce draughts, improve heat retention, and enhance overall energy efficiency throughout the property.

-Low energy ventilation units were fitted to maintain healthy air quality while supporting improved airtightness and reducing condensation risk.
+Low energy ventilation units are fitted to maintain healthy indoor air quality while contributing to overall energy efficiency and improved building performance.

 Mechanical and Electrical Design